 Does bump size indicate Baby Size?

-The fact is, there’s no perfect size for your bump.
-And size is no indication of your baby’s weight, either.
-“Mums-to-be are forever comparing bumps,’ says midwife Lorna Bird.
-“But everyone’s individual and just because someone has a big bump, it doesn’t mean they’ll necessarily have a big baby.
+And before you start panicking about birth weight, bump size is no indication of your baby’s weight either.
+‘Mums-to-be are forever comparing bumps,’ says Bird.
+‘But everyone’s individual and just because someone has a big bump, it doesn’t mean they’ll necessarily have a big baby.